 This was a phishing simulation by the USNH Cybersecurity Operations Team.

-Rather than stealing information like a cybercriminal would, we have re-directed you to the this page and assigned a short, one minute training video from Microsoft - "Phishing Six Clues That Should Raise Your Suspicions".
+Rather than stealing information like a cybercriminal would, we have re-directed you to the this page.
+Below is the message and some tips on how to help identify phishing.

 Don't worry, your credentials were not compromised during this simulation.